 In the fall of 2014, I returned to the Master's program with a different focus than before, and a life (wife, child, job) outside of academia to keep me balanced.
-As of August 2018, my thesis is written and I'm hoping to graduate in February 2019.

 At the start of 2015, I founded the Winnipeg chapter of Papers We Love, a sort of book club for academic papers.
 Several times a year we meet to listen to someone present an academic paper, and then discuss it.

 In the spring of 2015, my second child was born, making me want to travel even less than before.